-Most business owners know they need to focus on core competencies, so why do so many small businesses struggle to be their own technical support?
+Most business owners know they need to focus on core competencies, so why do so many businesses struggle to be their own technical support?

 If your main business function is selling widgets, not fixing servers, then you’ll save yourself time, money and a lot of headaches by outsourcing technical support.
 There are a lot of good Managed IT Companies out there if you know where to look.

 When you begin your search you know that your goal is to find a dependable, reputable and knowledgeable IT support specialist.
 But what are the red flags, the indicators that should send you and your laptop running for cover?